-Since graduating from Sierra Canyon School as part of the founding class in 2009, Mark Mincer has crafted a career rooted in a love for engineering, a commitment to excellence, and a resilience that only comes from experiencing some of life's toughest challenges.
+Since graduating from Sierra Canyon School as part of its founding class in 2009, Mark Mincer has crafted a career rooted in a love for engineering, a commitment to excellence, and a resilience that only comes from experiencing some of life's toughest challenges.
 Today, Mark is thriving as a flight test engineer with Lockheed Martin Skunk Works, where he is part of an elite team bringing visionary aircraft designs from concept to reality.
 We spoke to Mark recently about his early days at Sierra Canyon, where the lessons and support he found helped shape him into the person he is today.

 A Legacy of Lifelong Memories